This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Are there acceptable alternatives to gelatin, such as seaweed and plant derived hypromellose?
 (118)

 Plant substances such as seaweed extracts are acceptable alternatives to animal-derived gelatine.
-Hypromellose is a non-agricultural substance and therefore cannot be used because it is not specifically included in the PSL.
+Hypromellose is a non-agricultural substance and therefore cannot be used because it is not specifically included in CAN/CGSB-32.311.

 Indirect Processing Aids #

 Indirect processing aids aka “incidental additives” cannot compromise organic integrity.
-In short, agricultural products not on the PSL can only be used as processing aids if they are organic.
-Non-agricultural products must be on the PSL.
-See Incidental additives, 3.35, “” and 8.1.2 in 32.310.
+In short, agricultural products not on CAN/CGSB-32.311 can only be used as processing aids if they are organic.
+Non-agricultural products must be on CAN/CGSB-32.311.
+See definition of “incidental additives” in Clause 3 and Clause 8.1.2 in CAN/CGSB-32.310.

 Mineral Salts of Ascorbic Acid #